redwyd/redwyd.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is **Yidan Wang (Eden)** and I was born in June 2001.
+My full name is **Yidan Wang (Eden)**, and I was born in June 2001.
 I am currently a third-year Ph.D. student at the **Institute of Information Engineering (IIE), University of Chinese Academy of Sciences (UCAS)**, under the supervision of Academician [Binxing Fang](https://en.wikipedia.org/wiki/Fang_Binxing)  and Prof. [Yanan Cao](https://people.ucas.ac.cn/~caoyanan).
 Previously, I received my B.Eng. degree with a major in [Cyberspace Security](https://cst.qd.sdu.edu.cn/) from [Shandong University](https://www.sdu.edu.cn/) in 2022.

 My research primarily focuses on two areas:
 - LLM watermarking techniques for AI safety